William Bentvena: Murder

-After his release from an eight-year prison sentence in 1970, according to the mafia memoir Wiseguy, Henry Hill describes the "welcome home" party for Bentvena at Robert's Lounge, a nightclub owned by James Burke.
+After his release in 1970, according to the mafia memoir Wiseguy, Henry Hill describes the "welcome home" party for Bentvena at Robert's Lounge, a nightclub owned by James Burke.
 Bentvena jokingly asked Tommy DeSimone "if he still shined shoes", which DeSimone perceived as an insult, leaning over to Hill and Burke to say, "I'm gonna kill that fuck."
 Two weeks later, on June 11, 1970, Bentvena was at The Suite, Hill's nightclub in Jamaica, Queens.
 With the club nearly empty, DeSimone pistol-whipped Bentvena, yelling, "Shine these fucking shoes!" before beating him bloody.
-After Bentvena was severely beaten and presumed dead, DeSimone, Burke, and Hill placed his body in the trunk of Hill's car, stopping at DeSimone's mother's house for a knife, lime, and a shovel.
+After Bentvena was severely beaten and presumed dead, DeSimone, Burke, and Hill placed him in the trunk of Hill's car, stopping at DeSimone's mother's house for a knife, lime, and a shovel.
 Hearing sounds from the trunk, they realized that Bentvena was still alive, so DeSimone and Burke beat him to death with the shovel and a tire iron.
 Burke had a friend who owned a dog kennel in Upstate New York, and Bentvena was buried there.
-At the time of his murder in 1970, Bentvena was 49 years old and was a respected and feared soldier in the Gambino crime family.
+At the time of his murder in 1970, Bentvena was 37 years old and was a respected and feared soldier in the Gambino crime family.

-In the 1990 movie Goodfellas, he is portrayed by actor Frank Vincent.